Over 10,000 Deere workers brace for strike, supplemental employees could be left behind

 The strike would affect workers in three states, including thousands in eastern Iowa and western Illinois.
 Contractors, suppliers and other companies that do business with Deere would also become increasingly affected the longer a strike lasts.

-Workers say the agriculture manufacturer isn't offering adequate wage and benefit increases as the company enjoys record profits.
+Workers say the ag manufacturer isn't offering adequate wage and benefit increases as the company enjoys record profits.
 The company did not respond to requests for comment for this story.

 In its latest offer, Deere bargained for incremental wage increases over six years, equal to about a $1.20 raise in hourly pay at the end of the six-year contract, according to employees.